WMU Horn Studio 2015-16

 Hometown: Blissfield, MI

-Caroline is currently a sophomore in the WMU horn studio.
-She is working towards a music education and horn performance degree.
-Caroline is involved in the University Symphonic Band, the Bronco Marching Band, the Horn Choir, and a student led brass quintet named Thornburg’s Hornburgs.
+Caroline is currently a junior in the WMU horn studio.
+She is working towards a music education degree.
+Caroline is involved in the University Symphony Orchestra, the Bronco Marching Band, and the Western Horn Choir.
 Before coming to Western, Caroline was heavily involved in music while in middle school and high school.
 Most notable of those was holding the principal horn position in both the Siena Heights Youth Orchestra and the Toledo Philharmonic Youth Orchestra for 2 consecutive years.
 Caroline’s favorite venue to perform in is actually in pit orchestras for musicals and has now played in over ten musical performances since her freshman year of high school.

 Stephen BlancoMajor: pre-Music Education